Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 3 Widely distributed across North America

 - Sometimes the species is separated into two varieties: Symphoricarpos albus var. albus, a relatively low growing shrub (to 1 m) found in eastern North America, and Symphoricarpos albus var. laevigtus, a larger shrub (to 2-3 m) found on the Pacific slope (Hitchcock and Cronquest, 1973).
-Another species of Snowberry is Symphoricarpos mollis, Mountain Snowberry, a trailing shrub found at higher elevations than S. alba which can be used for quickly retaining steep embankments.
+Another species of Snowberry is Symphoricarpos mollis, Spreading Snowberry, a trailing shrub found at higher elevations than S. alba which can be used for quickly retaining steep embankments.

 - There are a few cultivars, one of which is variegated.